 All participants will receive an information packet with fact sheets about the major pest species, a list of host trees that the species may be found on, and other relevant information.
 When possible, workshops will also include an optional outdoor visit to a site where invasive pests or host trees may be found.

-All workshops are free, (excepting those that may be part of a larger event that has an admission fee).
+All presentations are free (excepting those that may be part of a larger event that has an admission fee).

 - Professional CFE credits by the Society of American Foresters.
 Category 1-CF: 2.0